How AchieveIQ Works

 We'd rather be upfront about this than have you trust a wrong guide.

-For achievements that depend on very specific in-game data (e.g. catching a particular fish in Stardew Valley, or a speedrun-precise challenge), the AI may give generic advice.
-Steam's API doesn't expose this level of game state, so the AI works from training knowledge only.
+For achievements that depend on very specific in-game data, the AI may give generic advice.
+Steam's API doesn't expose this level of game state.

 The AI doesn't browse the internet live.
-If a game was patched recently or released after the model's knowledge cutoff, strategies may be outdated or missing.
+If a game was patched recently or released after the model's knowledge cutoff, strategies may be outdated.

 If a game has almost no online presence, the AI has less to draw from.
-The guide will still try to cover every achievement, but strategies may be less precise than for well-documented titles.
+The guide will still try to cover every achievement, but strategies may be less precise.